Blue-collar worker: Educational requirements

 Since many blue-collar jobs consist of mainly manual labor, educational requirements for workers are typically lower than those of white-collar workers.
 Often, not even a high school diploma is required, and many of the skills required for blue-collar jobs are learned by the employee while working.
 In higher level blue collar jobs, such as becoming an electrician or plumber, vocational training or apprenticeships are required and state-certification is also necessary.
 For this reason, it is common to apply the label "blue collar" or "working class" to people without a college education, whether or not they work in a blue-collar job.
+Some people who find themselves in academic jobs who were raised by parents or belong to families that are predominately blue-collar may take on some of the habits, processes, and philosophies utilized by laborers and workers.
+Some of these students, staff, and faculty refer to themselves as blue-collar scholars.

 Blue collar shift to developing nations

-With the information revolution, Western nations have moved towards a service and white-collar economy.
+With the Information Age, Western nations have moved towards a service and white-collar economy.
 Many manufacturing jobs have been offshored to developing nations which pay their workers lower wages.
 This offshoring has pushed formerly agrarian nations to industrialized economies and concurrently decreased the number of blue-collar jobs in developed countries.
+However, in many of these countries, such as the United States, the supply of blue collar labor (especially skilled trades) has declined faster than demand for these services has fallen.
+Driven by a gradually aging blue collar workforce and shifting preferences towards higher education, this trend was exacerbated during the COVID pandemic.

 In the U.S., blue collar and service occupations generally refer to jobs in precision production, craft, and repair occupations; machine operators and inspectors; transportation and moving occupations; handlers, equipment cleaners, helpers, and laborers.

+Rust Belt

-In the U.S., an area known as the Rust Belt comprising the Northeast and Midwest, including Western New York and Western Pennsylvania, has seen its once large manufacturing base shrink significantly.
-With the de-industrialization of these areas starting in the mid-1960s, cities like Cleveland, Ohio; Detroit, Michigan; Buffalo, New York; Pittsburgh, Pennsylvania; Erie, Pennsylvania; Youngstown, Ohio; Toledo, Ohio; Rochester, New York; and St. Louis, Missouri have experienced a steady decline of the blue-collar workforce and subsequent population decreases.
-Due to this economic osmosis, the rust belt has experienced high unemployment, poverty, and urban blight.
+In the U.S., an area known as the Rust Belt, comprising the Northeast and Midwest, including Western New York and Western Pennsylvania, has seen its once large manufacturing base shrink significantly.
+With the deindustrialization of these areas beginning in the mid-1960s and accelerating throughout the late 20th century, cities like Allentown, Bethlehem, Erie, and Pittsburgh in Pennsylvania; Cleveland, Toledo, and Youngstown in Ohio; Detroit in Michigan; Buffalo and Rochester in New York; and St. Louis in Missouri experienced a steady decline of their blue-collar workforce, subsequent population decreases, and high unemployment, poverty, and urban blight associated with Rust Belt economies.

-Automation and future

-Due to many blue-collar jobs involving manual labor, automation poses a threat of unemployment for blue-collar workers.
-One study from the MIT Technology Review estimates that 83% of jobs that make less than $20 per hour are threatened by automation.
-Some examples of technology that threaten workers are self-driving cars and automated cleaning devices, which could place blue-collar workers such as truck drivers or janitors out of work.

-Others have suggested that technological advancement will not lead to blue-collar job unemployment, but rather shifts in the types of work performed.
-Proponents of this idea view coding as a replacement for blue-collar jobs, and suggest that more coders will be needed in a technologically advancing world, and posit that, ostensibly, new white-collar IT jobs could be filled by displaced blue-collar workers.
-Others see future of blue-collar work as humans and computers working together to improve efficiency.